-What`s new in research and treatment of non-Hodgkin lymphoma in children?
+What’s new in research and treatment of non-Hodgkin lymphoma in children?

-This progress has also led to vastly improved and highly sensitive tests for detecting and monitoring this disease.
-Tests such as the polymerase chain reaction (PCR) can identify non-Hodgkin lymphoma cells based on some of these gene changes.
+This progress has also led to vastly improved and very sensitive tests for detecting and monitoring this disease.
+Tests such as the polymerase chain reaction (PCR) can identify lymphoma cells based on some of these gene changes.
 This test is useful in determining how completely the lymphoma has been destroyed by treatment and whether a relapse is likely if further treatment is not given.

 Clinical trials of new treatments